Outplacement: process and theory explained

 Now it’s your turn

 What do you think?
 Are you familiar with the explanation of outplacement?
+Do you think outplacement works well in many organisations?
 What do you believe should be paid particular attention to in employees’ outplacement programmes?
 Have you ever been in a comparable situation?
 Have you seen colleagues leave, and what was that like for you?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.